| | |

 7 potential worst foods to avoid before bedtime

-Commonly eating for breakfast, there are several varieties of oats.
-Because oats take a long time to cook, the most common form sold in supermarkets is rolled, crushed or steel-cut oats.
+Several varieties of oats are commonly eaten for breakfast.
+Because they take a long time to cook, the most common form sold in supermarkets is rolled, crushed, or steel-cut oats.
 You can also find them as Instant (quick) oats.

 Oatmeal Cookies